azerothcore/mod-costumes/README.md

 Run the SQL files in the `data/sql` directory.
 Alternatively, you can just start your worldserver if the updates system is enabled, it will apply the SQL queries automatically.

+> [!NOTE]
+> There is an example SQL file which you can look and/or run the query in your `acore_world` database.
+This has out of the box 75 costumes (majority from vanilla dungeons).
+Check [tools/example.sql](tools/).

 ## How to use

 1. Create a custom item by inserting a row in the `item_template` table of the world database.
 Using [Keira3](https://github.com/azerothcore/Keira3) makes this way easier.